9 Beautiful Wedding Gowns Trends to Wear in Spring and Summer

 Current puffy sleeves are not the airy poofs of the 1980s but rather a gathering of fabric that creates a pretty pocket.
 A puffed sleeve can be short or long, and it can be embellished with a line of buttons or other designs.
 Sometimes the puffs even begin off the shoulder, attached with a few stitches under the arms.

 Bridal fashion is always changing, while continuing to cling to a traditional baseline.
-Look for these 9 trends in upcoming bridal weeks in 2023.
+You'll see these 9 trends in upcoming bridal weeks in 2023.
 Wedding gowns for the spring and summer season are forecasted to have many of these details.
 And watch as they set the stage for a future of fabulous bridal style.
 Maybe you'll choose one of these 9 wedding gown trends as well?